This is the iconic Camino de Santiago French Way route, extending 480 miles / 770 km, from the French Pyrenees to Santiago de Compostela in Galicia.

 Historically a crossroads with the Aragonese route from Somport, the bridge is one of the most beautiful examples of Romanesque architecture on the Camino.
 In the last week of July, there is a festival in honour of Santiago with music, bullfights, dances and shows.
 July 25th is St James’ day.

 Surrounded by a medieval wall, Viana has monuments, palaces and stately manors.
-The majestic church of Santa Maria is the resting place of Cesare Borgia, son Pope Alexander VI – brother of poisoner Lucrezia and a serial murderer himself.
+The majestic church of Santa Maria is the resting place of Cesare Borgia, son of Pope Alexander VI – brother of poisoner Lucrezia and a serial murderer himself.
 This devilish renaissance man was also the inspiration for Machiavelli’s famous work The Prince and patron to Leonardo da Vinci.

 The famous Stone Bridge takes you across the river Ebro into La Rioja.
 Logrono is filled with Camino monuments and is a town for gourmet.
 Do not miss out the chance to enjoy superb wines and tapas as you explore the famous Calle Laurel in the heart of the old town.
 It’s home to 100 tapas bars, each offering gastronomic specialities.